Grants Funding Opportunities

 The City of Arlington leverages federal funding from the U.S. Department of Housing and Urban Development (HUD) to address critical challenges through a structured and collaborative approach guided by its Grants Management Department.
 By integrating federal resources and collaboration with various local non-profit organizations, Arlington's Grants Management department ensures that HUD funding translates into tangible, sustainable benefits for its residents.

-The are 3 main grant types provided by HUD to the City of Arlington that are available:
+The main grant types currently provided by HUD to the City of Arlington that are available:

 • Community Development Block Grant (CDBG): Funds community development initiatives through eligible programs like affordable housing projects, infrastructure improvements (e.g., streetscapes, parks), and public services (e.g., job training, childcare) in low-income neighborhoods.